kamok/angular-weather/README.md

 # angular-weather

 Todo:

-Return message in view if query for geodata is not found. eg: "CN Tower" Replace button with automatic detection of model.length = 5 triggering the fetchweather function Implement this app inside heykamok.com
+Replace button with automatic detection of model.length = 5 triggering the fetchweather function Implement this app inside heykamok.com
 Is there a maps API that returns an image per query?